We’re going to show you how to make a Korean name for yourself. Take a look at the 6 methods below, and choose the one that you like best!

 When writing your name in Korean, it all comes down to vowel sounds.
 It’s important to sound out your name just right!

-When you do this, sometimes an English name with only a few letters can be a bit long in Korean.
-It can make for some pretty interesting looking names when you see them in Korea!
+When you do this, sometimes English names with only a few letters can be a bit long in Korean.
+It can make for some pretty interesting-looking names when you see them in Korea!
+While you’re at it, writing your name in Korean can help you practice the correct Hangul stroke order too.

 How about 아 (ah) + 이 (i)?
 That sounds right.
 Let’s add in the “m” sound in front of the ㅏand we’ll be good to go!